 Contact a Philadelphia Criminal Defense Attorney Today for Help

 Voter fraud is rare, and in the vast majority of cases it is accidental.
 Unfortunately for those who have been charged with voting fraud, the consequences may be harsh as the extreme penalties typically do not match the benign nature of the defendant’s accident.
-Whether you need experienced legal help to beat the serious charges set against you, or you just have questions about your eligibility to vote in an upcoming election, the Philadelphia law offices of van der Veen, Hartshorn and Levin are here to provide assistance today.
+Whether you need experienced legal help to beat the serious charges set against you, or you just have questions about your eligibility to vote in an upcoming election, the Philadelphia law offices of van der Veen, Hartshorn, Levin & Lindheim are here to provide assistance today.